fgsfdsfgs/quakespasm/README.md

 # Quakespasm - Xbox port

+## How to play

+1. Put `default.xbe` into a folder on your HDD.
+2. Put the `id1` directory from your Quake install next to it.
+3. Delete any `.cfg` files that are in the `id1` directory.
+4. (Optional) Put `quakespasm.pak` from the `Quake` directory in this repo into the `id1` directory.
+5. Run the XBE.

 ## How to build

 This should work on Linux or WSL.
 You need clang and lld installed before installing NXDK.